-Contract: Fixed term for 36 months
+Location: Brighton, United Kingdom Contract: fixed term for 36 months

-Reference: 10750
+Reference: 10384

-Salary: Starting at £35,333 rising to £42,155 per annum, pro rata if part time date.
+Salary: starting at £36,333 rising to £43,155 per annum, pro rata if part time

-Placed on: 23 January 2023
+Placed on: 10 March 2023

-Closing date: 28 February 2023.
-Applications must be received by midnight of the closing
+Closing date: 1 May 2023.
+Applications must be received by midnight of the closing date.

-Expected Interview date: TBC Expected start date: 01 May 2023
+Expected Interview date: To be confirmed

+Expected start date: 1 Aug 2023

-A MRC-funded Research Fellow position is available in the Koya laboratory at The School of Psychology at the University of Sussex.
-The lab investigates the neural mechanisms of cue-evoked appetitive behaviours in motivation and reward circuits.
+A BBSRC-funded Research Fellow position is available at The School of Psychology at the University of Sussex.
+This is a collaborative project between the Koya and Singer Labs, which investigate the neural mechanisms of cue-evoked appetitive behaviours in motivation and reward circuits.

-The aim of this project is to investigate the role of neuronal ensembles in the medial prefrontal cortex in the suppression of cue-evoked food seeking following exposure to environmentally enriched (EE) housing conditions.
+The aim of this project is to investigate the role of neuronal ensembles in the nucleus accumbens in the emergence and suppression of the spontaneous recovery of food seeking.